 Well, that and and later that evening, tucking into a Hard Rock Café meal – because now Ash can say the first one he’s ever had was, of all the places in the world, in Siem Reap.

 We absolutely loved Siem Reap.
 We spent almost a week there, which I thought could have been far too long.
-I planned side trips (like Battambang) that never happened because we were having too much fun, and at the end of it, I was sad to leave Cambodia.
+I planned side trips (like Battambang) that never happened because we were enjoying the town so much, and at the end of it, I was sad to leave Cambodia.
 We’d had no idea what to expect from the country; we’d heard mixed things about theft and poverty.
 What we found instead was a country full of interesting and jubilant people; a country that left nothing but a smile on our faces.

 To book a tour with a monk, visit this website and email an enquiry over.
 They run various tours and experiences – ours was the Spiritual Tour.
 It cost us $35 per person.
 Unfortunately it looks like this company has closed down! 😦 There is a similar type of tour with Backstreet Academy who I’ve read great things about.
 If you have a great experience with someone, let me know!